 “Retelling the narrative flow helps to check that the iteration contains all the necessary elements.”

 Step 2 – Estimate user stories

-In this step you should involve at least the lead developer to estimate all the user stories.
-Developers won’t participate in every product meeting, so retelling the users stories help them to get into the groove.
-After estimating all the user stories you’ll get a sight of the required dev time.
-Using StoriesOnBoard you can easily add estimation to the backlog items.
-You can use story points and custom estimation units.
-Moreover, the estimation will be synchronized to Azure DevOps.
+In this step, the PO or Product Manager should involve at least the lead developer from the dev team to estimate all the user stories.
+Developers don’t usually attend all product meetings meeting, so retelling the user stories help them to get into the groove.
+After estimating all the user stories, you all get an idea of the team’s velocity.

 Step 4 – Planning steps – internal priority

-Splitting user stories lets you to evaluate and estimate the user story more accurately.
-If the estimated effort is changes after estimating the tasks, StoriesOnBoard will update estimation points automatically in your product backlog.
+Splitting user stories allows for a more accurate assessment and estimation of the user story.
+If the estimated effort changes after tasks are estimated, StoriesOnBoard automatically updates the estimation points in the product backlog.

 Iteration planning and continuous product discovery